Elia Bartolini

-Elia Bartolini (born 18 July 2003) is an Italian motorcycle rider, currently competing in the 2025 Supersport 300 World Championship, riding a Yamaha.
-He previously competed in Moto3 for QJmotor Avintia Esponsorama in 2022.
+Elia Bartolini (born 18 July 2003) is an Italian motorcycle rider, currently competing in the newly founded 2026 Sportbike World Championship, riding a Triumph Daytona 660 for the factory team.
+He previously competed in the 2025 Supersport 300 World Championship on a Yamaha, and in Moto3 for QJmotor Avintia Esponsorama in 2022.

 Career

 Bartolini started racing in national competitions in 2010, reaching eighth in the Italian SAV Championship.

-In 2012, he won the Regional Championship and the Marco Simoncelli Trophy in the same category.
-In 2013, he won the Junior A European championship while in 2014 he won it in the Junior B category.
-In 2015 he won the Italian MiniGP 50 championship with Pasini Racing.
-In 2016 he switched to the PreMoto3 125 category winning one race in imola.
-After one year in PreMoto3 250, he participated in the CIV moto3 championship in 2018 arriving 7th in the final championship.
-In 2019, he finished 8th with 1 win and 2 podiums while in 2020 he finished 4th, then In 2021 he won the championship.
-In 2024, he participated in both the CIV Moto3 championship and the Supersport 300 championship finishing 3rd in the CIV championship and 13th in the Supersport 300 championship.
+In 2012, Bartolini won the Regional Championship and the Marco Simoncelli Trophy in the same category.
+In 2013, he won the Junior A European championship, while in 2014, he won it in the Junior B category.
+In 2015, he won the Italian MiniGP 50 championship with Pasini Racing.

+In 2016, Bartolini switched to the PreMoto3 125 category winning one race in Imola.
+After one year in PreMoto3 250, he participated in the CIV Moto3 championship in 2018 arriving seventh in the championship.
+In 2019, he finished eighth with one win and two podiums, while in 2020, he finished fourth, then in 2021, he won the championship.

+In 2024, Bartolini participated in both the CIV Moto3 championship and the Supersport 300 championship finishing third in the CIV championship and 13th in the Supersport 300 championship.